jlguenego/node-expose-sspi/README.md

 Do see the API in action, you should read the `sso` source code object. `auth` and `connect` functions are two instructive examples of how to use SSPI with NodeJS.

-There is 2 parts in this module:
+There are many parts in this module:

 - `sspi` object which exposes the Microsoft SSPI library API.
+(SSO Authentication)
+- `adsi` object which exposes the Microsoft ADSI library API.
+(Active Directory access)
 - `sso` object, written in typescript/javascript with the following classes or functions:
+  - `init()`: init by caching the Active Directory user data (only on domain).
   - `auth()`: express middleware finding the SSO logged user.
   - `connect({login, password, domain)`: connect with a MS Windows account login/password.
   - `new SSO(serverContextHandle)`: create a SSO object from a secure context handle.
   - `getDefaultDomain()`: get the windows domain/hostname where the server started.
+- `sysinfo` object which exposes some environment data.

 #### Typescript